You’re young. You’re an athlete. So why does your chest hurt? After all, don’t heart problems strike older, less active people?

 In athletes 35 and older, the most common cardiac cause of chest pain is angina.
 Angina is caused by reduced blood flow to the heart muscle as a result of coronary artery disease.
 The pain is often experienced with exercise and eases up with rest.

 In younger athletes, cardiac chest pains are most commonly related to congenital heart defects, meaning you were born with the problem.
 These include:

-- Signs it’s an emergency: If there’s no obvious cause for the pain, it doesn’t resolve itself quickly, it’s associated with fainting, lightheadedness, or an irregular heartbeat, or you have a family history of heart disease, you should consider visiting the emergency room immediately.
+- Signs it’s an emergency: If there’s no obvious cause for the pain, it doesn’t resolve itself quickly, it’s associated with fainting, lightheadedness or an irregular heartbeat or you have a family history of heart disease or sudden cardiac death in a young family member, you should consider visiting the emergency room immediately.

 - Signs you need a check-up: Even if the pain lets up, you should make an appointment with a doctor experienced in treating young athletes.
-He or she will discuss your symptoms with you and evaluate your heart, lung and gastrointestinal health.
-If the cause of the pain is still not clear, your doctor may refer you to a cardiologist for further evaluation.
+They will discuss your symptoms with you and evaluate your heart, lung and gastrointestinal health.
+If the cause of the pain is still not clear, your doctor may refer you to a sports cardiologist for further evaluation.

-Heart problems contribute to only about 5 percent of chest pains in young athletes, but these are the ones no one wants to miss.
+Heart problems contribute to only about 5% of chest pains in young athletes, but these are the ones no one wants to miss.
 Athlete or not, chest pains are always cause for concern and deserve prompt medical attention.